 Before commencing as the Musical Director of the Australian Welsh Male Choir, Tom held the position of Principal Accompanist with the choir, from 2007-2015.
 He has very much enjoyed directing the choir through a period of significant growth and development, highlights of which have included introducing the very popular ‘Singing in the Pub’ program and touring Taiwan, China and Hong Kong (March, 2017) and the United Kingdom in 2018.

 Tom co-conducted the Male Choirs Association of Australia festival in Wollongong in 2017, and had the honour of conducting the massed choir at the Royal Albert Hall during the 2018 tour

 Assistant Musical Director

-Martine was the associate musical director and chorus master for Music Theatre Melbourne’s inaugural production of Paris: A Rock Odyssey, and musical director for the Melbourne season of Violet for Blue Saint Productions.
+Her recent theatre credits include musically directing, arranging and orchestrating Some Enchanted Evening – The Songs of Rodgers and Hammerstein, and Practically Perfect – A Tribute To Julie Andrews – both for JTM Productions, and The Show Goes On by Bernadette Robinson and Richard Carroll.
+She was associate musical director and chorus master for Music Theatre Melbourne’s inaugural production of Paris: A Rock Odyssey, and musical director for the Melbourne season of Violet for Blue Saint Productions.

 MMus, BMus(Hons), LMusA, AMusA